Best Welding Glasses 2026 – Auto Darkening Welding Goggles For Arc Welding and Oxyacetylene/Plasma Cutting

 Price Range

 At the end of the day, how much you spend is going to be up to the way you use your safety glasses.
-The best guide is to buy for every use that you will have – if that’s mainly working alongside welders – take something like the Hobart or Jackson glasses which come in at less than $20 each.
+The best guide is to buy for every use that you will have – if that’s mainly working alongside welders – take something like the antools IR 5.0 glasses which come in at under $20.

-My top pick is only around $70 RRP and the YesWelder safety glasses pack a lot of punch into a pair of glasses.
+My top pick is only around $59 and the YesWelder safety glasses pack a lot of punch into a pair of glasses.
 Though they aren’t a replacement for a welding hood.

-If, on the other hand, you really need an alternative to your welding hood – the Miller auto-darkening glasses are probably your best bet but they’re going to cost you the best part of $200.
+If, on the other hand, you really need an alternative to your welding hood – the auto-darkening goggles above are probably your best bet, and all of them come in under $60.

 Photo of author